🧩 Revealing the universe¶

 - Start with a mechanic; like a grappling hook that you can shoot and pull yourself with.

-- Or, you can be more vague; just a detail or consequence that you want to include, but am unsure of the framework around it.
-Like a puzzle game where you know that you want players to remember a melody and recite it back at some stage, but don't know exactly how.
+- Or be more vague, beginning with a detail or consequence without being sure of the framework around it.
+For instance: a puzzle game where you know that you want players to remember a melody and recite it back at some stage, but don't know exactly how.

 - Aim towards the richest space, explore it completely, and trace a strong boundary around it.